carbon-design-system/gatsby-theme-carbon/README.md

 ## What is this?

 > Gatsby has implemented a new feature called [themes](https://www.gatsbyjs.org/docs/themes/).
 Themes encapsulate all of the configuration and implementation details of Gatsby websites.
-This project is a boilerplate with the the theme included.
+This is the theme for the Carbon Design System.

 ## How are Gatsby themes different than Gatsby starters?